Benoîte Rencurel: Life

+Veneration

+The site now draws 120,000 pilgrims annually.
+Numerous physical healings have also been associated with the site, especially when oil from a lamp is applied on the wounds according to the directives the Virgin Mary gave to Rencurel.

 The very modern message of Benoite, Bishop di Falco stated, is "to live heart to heart with God in prayer, enter deeper into conversion where we are reconciled with ourselves, with others and with God, and live your mission where your life is, in everyday community and joy."

-She was bestowed the title Servant of God by Pope Pius IX.
-On 3 April 2009, Pope Benedict XVI declared Benoîte "The Venerable".
+The cause for Benoîte's beatification was opened on 7 September 1871, and she was given the title Servant of God by Pope Pius IX.
+Her spiritual writings were approved by theologians on 11 March 1895.
+On 3 April 2009, Pope Benedict XVI declared Benoîte venerable.